 Log in using the credentials displayed in the console screen.

-Set a new password for the sysadmin user and keep it in a safe place.
+Set a new password for the sysadmin user.

 If your system sets an IP address automatically, note the web URL (IP address).
 You will need the URL when you exit from the console and follow the instructions in